Link Shell Extension

 LSE supports both, mapped network drives and UNC paths.

 Mapped but not available network drives can in general be the reason for sloppy explorer startup performance.
-Delays of a few seconds can be experienced if explorer has to check all drive mappings, especially the ones not available.
+Delays of a few seconds can be experienced if explorer has to check all drive mappings, especially the ones which are not available.
 This gets worse, if LSE also checks the status of all drives.

 Removeable Media LSE supports removable media, which have been formatted with NTFS, to create all kind of features it does for fixed drives too.
 The only limitation is that it intentionally won't work on removable media if they are mounted to drive A: or B:.
 The reason is that A: or B: are commonly used for floppy drives.